APTrust/dart/README.md

 ## Releasing

 Since we're in very early alpha phase, we don't have a formal release process yet.
-For now, follow these steps:

-1. Manually update the version name in the [build script](./scripts/build_dart.rb).
-Look for the VERSION string.
-2. Build Windows, Mac and Linux versions using `./scripts/build_dart.rb`
-3. Create a new folder under https://s3.us-east-1.amazonaws.com/aptrust.public.download/dart3/ for the new release.
-New folder names should match the release name.
-(E.g. alpah-02, alpha-03, beta-01, beta-02, etc.)
-3. Copy the newly built binaries into the right subdirectory of new release folder.
-That will be one of:

-    * linux-amd64
-    * linux-arm64
-    * mac-amd64
-    * mac-arm64
-    * windows-amd64
-    * windows-arm64
+For now, we build the app as decribed under [Building](#Building) below and then manually copy it to our S3 public download bucket.

+Updates to the release notes are also done manually.

 # Note on Wails